 River of five colors, as the locals call it, originates in the south of the mountain chain Macarena, Colombia, and flows eastward to its confluence with the Guayabero river.
 In the Cano Cristales found five colors: yellow, blue, green, black and red.
 All of them are waste product of many algae and, depending on time of year, color saturation, or weakened or strengthened.

+Enigmas.
+DEJA VU.
+Quantum Life.
 The Quantum Life Model The quantum life model rests on a number of mechanisms in living systems, coupled with the properties of the quantum field.

 "There are many determinisms, depending upon what pre-conditions are considered to be determinative of an event. " Deterministic theories throughout the history of philosophy have sprung from diverse and sometimes overlapping motives and considerations.
 Some forms of determinism can be empirically tested with ideas from physics and its philosophy.
+Phenomenology.

 The term "continental philosophy", like "analytic philosophy", lacks clear definition and may mark merely a family resemblance across disparate philosophical views.
 Simon Glendinning has suggested that the term was originally more pejorative than descriptive, functioning as a label for types of western philosophy rejected or disliked by analytic philosophers.
 Babette Babich emphasizes the political basis of the distinction, still an issue when it comes to appointments and book contracts.
 Nonetheless, Michael E.

 Terms which serve to identify The Absolute among such beliefs include Wu Chi, Brahman, Adibuddha, Allah, Para Brahman, Tetragrammaton, the Karmic Loom, God, the Divine, and numerous other appellations.
 In East Asia, the concept of the Tao, and in South Asia, the concept of Nirvana is synonymous in description to the attributes of the Absolute as used in the West.
-Roughly, the Absolute may be distinguished from the following concepts, although there is debate of the synonymity between them: Heraclitus concerned himself with the knowable portion of the Absolute with his Logos.
-Ultimate reality
+Roughly, the Absolute may be distinguished from the following concepts, although there is debate of the synonymity between them: Simulated reality.
 Simulated reality is the hypothesis that reality could be simulated—for example by computer simulation—to a degree indistinguishable from "true" reality, and may in fact be such a simulation.

 It could contain conscious minds which may or may not be fully aware that they are living inside a simulation.
 This is quite different from the current, technologically achievable concept of virtual reality.
 Virtual reality is easily distinguished from the experience of actuality; participants are never in doubt about the nature of what they experience.
 Simulated reality, by contrast, would be hard or impossible to separate from "true" reality.
 There has been much debate over this topic, ranging from philosophical discourse to practical applications in computing.